-An unforgettable experience for animal – in particle horse – lovers is a horseback riding experience in Paradise.
-High Country Horses offers 6 different horse riding tours suitable for both beginners, intermediates and experience riders.
+An unforgettable experience for an animal – in particular horse – lover, is a horseback riding experience in Paradise.
+High Country Horses offers 6 different horse riding tours suitable for beginners, intermediates, and experienced riders.
 You will be taken through the beautiful New Zealand countryside and see a lot of the Lord of the Rings filming locations.
-This is without a doubt some of the best things to do in Glenorchy.
-Enjoying the stunning scenery from the back of a horse while taking in the serene nature and silence.
+This is without a doubt one of the best things to do in Glenorchy.
+Enjoy the stunning scenery from the back of a horse while taking in the serene nature and silence.

 See Earnslaw Burn

-Some of the most beautiful landscapes in Glenorchy is Earnslaw Burn valley.
-This real life fairytale of hanging glaciers in a valley surrounded by countless waterfalls feels like a dream.
+One of the most beautiful landscapes in Glenorchy is Earnslaw Burn Valley.
+This real-life fairytale of hanging glaciers in a valley surrounded by countless waterfalls feels like a dream.
 There are two options to get there, either with a helicopter or hiking.